Scalingo/documentation/src/_posts/databases/redis/2000-01-01-data-import.md

 [host:port] >
 ```

-## Copy data from the remote Redis instance
+## Copy Data From the Remote Redis Instance

 {% warning %}
   These actions will erase all the existing content of the Scalingo Redis